-Trinity's undergraduate Single Honours Philosophy programme is exceptional in taking four years, rather than the usual three.
-This means that students have two whole years to find their way and make themselves at home in their subject and university life, before, in their final two years, things become serious and every mark counts toward the final degree.
+Trinity's undergraduate programme is unique in taking four years, not the usual three.
+This means that students have two whole years to find their way and make themselves at home in their subject and university life, before, in their final two years, things become serious, and every mark counts toward the final degree.

 This structure is well suited to the study of philosophy.
-In their first two years, students are introduced to a wide variety of philosophers and topics through lectures and tutorials that are obligatory; whereas in the third year each staff member concentrates on his or her specialised area in relatively smaller classes that students select.
-The final year is made up of, first, a number of modules whose teaching-and-learning is distinguished by a high level of student participation and the openness to experimentation; and, second, the writing of a Capstone Philosophy dissertation in which students have the opportunity to work closely and over a longer period with a supervisor of their choice on a topic of their choice.
+In their first two years, students are introduced to a wide variety of philosophers and topics through lectures and tutorials that are obligatory; whereas in the third year each staff member concentrates on his or her specialised area in relatively smaller seminars that students select.
+The final year is made up of, first, a number of small work-in- progress seminars whose teaching-and-learning is distinguished by a high level of student participation and the openness to experimentation; and, second, the writing of a dissertation in which students have the opportunity to work closely and over a longer period with a supervisor of their choice on a topic of their choice.